Barnett's Fort |

 (1755), Lancaster

-A plan was submitted for a town log stockade of 100 square feet, with bastions, to be located on the north-side of town between Queen Street and Duke Street.
+A plan was submitted for a town log stockade 100 feet square, with bastions, to be located on the north side of town between Queen Street and Duke Street.
 It was never built.

 Lancaster Encampment